How to Use Walkthroughs

 Let's play with Design settings and make the most obvious changes to see exactly how Step, Walkthrough, and Global Settings work.

-Here we have altered the width and height of our first step, as well as changed the colour to light blue.
+Here we have altered the width and height of our first step, as well as changed the color to light blue.
 Step 1 will remain light blue even though, in Walkthrough Settings, the default is white.
 Step Settings must be reset to Walkthrough Settings for Step 1 to have the same features.

 Developer mode shows a "finder score," information about the step element including classes, ID tags, parents, and children, and is accessed by calling the developer mode function.